Formula 1: Drive to Survive season 2

 The second season of Formula 1: Drive to Survive documents the 2019 Formula One World Championship.
-It ran for 10 episodes and aired on Netflix on 28 February 2020.
+It ran for 10 episodes and aired on Netflix on 28 February 2020, all of which were available on the same date.

 Premise and release

 The 10-part series covers the 2019 Formula One World Championship and included every team, including Ferrari and Mercedes who had not allowed Netflix to cover their teams in the first season.
 The second season covered Daniel Ricciardo and Nico Hulkenberg's misfortunes at Renault, Pierre Gasly's chaotic year which culminated in his demotion to Toro Rosso, the Belgian Grand Prix weekend, which had just seen the death of Formula 2 driver Anthoine Hubert during the feature race, and Haas F1 Team's new sponsors in Rich Energy and their lack of success on track.

-The trailer for the second season was released on 17 February 2020, and the season premiered on Netflix on 28 February 2020.
+The trailer for the second season was released on 17 February 2020, and the season premiered on Netflix on 28 February 2020, with all 10 episodes released on the same date.